Supported models

 | Phi-4 (full, ~14B) | ~14B | MIT | Under evaluation |

-| TinyLlama 1.1B Chat | 1.1B | Apache 2.0 | Under evaluation; useful as a very-low-footprint sub-3B candidate |
+| TinyLlama 1.1B Chat | 1.1B | Apache 2.0 | Under evaluation; a very-low-footprint sub-3B candidate |

 | SmolLM 1.7B Instruct | 1.7B | Apache 2.0 | Under evaluation; sub-3B with stronger instruction following than TinyLlama |